shahed-akkad/sql-employee-database/README.md

-# sql-employee-database
+# SQL Employee Database Project

-A simple SQL project to create and manage an employee database.
+A simple project to create an employee database using SQL.
+Includes:
+- Table creation with appropriate data types
+- Insert statements with sample data
+- A simple SELECT query

+🔧 Built as part of my learning journey in SQL and database management.